Chikmagalur Seetaramiah Seshadri: Administrator of Mahe (1954–1956)

-Seshadri served as the Regional Administrator of Mahe, a former French enclave on the Malabar Coast, from 27 December 1954 to 27 January 1956.
+Seshadri served as the regional administrator of Mahe, a part of former french India on the Malabar Coast, from 27 December 1954 to 27 January 1956.
 His tenure followed the peaceful transfer of power from French to Indian control.
 He was tasked with establishing Indian administrative systems in Mahe and facilitating the region's integration into the Union of India.
 His leadership marked one of the early phases of post-colonial governance in the progress towards setting up the Union Territory of Puducherry.

 Career in Mysore State

 Following his tenure in Mahe, Seshadri returned to Mysore State (renamed Karnataka in 1973), where he rose through the ranks of the state civil service.
 He served as the Commissioner of Labour, overseeing industrial relations and enforcement of labor laws in the state.
 As the Director of the department of Economics and Statistics, he participated in the preparation of the report of the Mysore Pay Commission (1966-68).
 In a 1966 High Court case, his name appears among senior officials who advocated for fair administrative practices and supported merit-based promotions within the Labour Department.
 In the mid 1960s, he was the managing director of the Mahboob Shahi Gulbarga Mills in the (then) Mysore which had become a government owned corporation in 1962 and had an authorised share capital Rs.
 1.25 crores as a result of the state government acquiring majority shareholding.
 In September 1967, he was appointed as Officer on Special Duty under the Chief Director, National Sample Survey.
 He was involved in strengthening of the functioning of state financial corporations as a member of a Working Group set up by the Reserve Bank of India to study the problems in these corporations, particularly focusing on resource mobilisation and expanding the scope of the activities of these corporations.

 His contributions to Karnataka's administration extended through the 1960s and 1970s, and he held senior secretarial roles in the state government prior to retirement.